Relational Somatic Therapy. Reconnect with the wisdom of your body.

 Conflict

-Whether it’s with others or with the relentless critic in your own head—isn’t about finding someone to take your side.
+Whether it’s with others or with the relentless critic in your own head, it isn’t about finding someone to take your side.
 It’s about slowing down and tuning into what’s really happening.
 We won’t just talk about your struggles but to feel into them.
 It’s a chance to understand why that a comment lingers, or why setting boundaries feels like climbing Everest.

 YOUR COMMITMENT